gene-git/blog/dual-root.rst

 First Approach:  Thanks to Óscar Amor [#]_
  - Best suited for fresh installs
  - sync <esp>
+ - keep kernel and initrd on <esp>
- - Everthing else is mirrored.
+ - Everthing else is mirrored using btrfs.
-   - boot is btrfs raid-1 (data and metadata) across 2 disks
-   - root is btrfs raid-1 (data and metadata) across 2 disks
  - With only <esp> to sync, rest being mirrored this is the preferable approach.
  - Downtime is longer if upgrading existing system
  - Starting point is fresh install using 2 disks.